Astro-Wangjh/group/content/_index.md

   - block: hero
     content:
       title: |
-        Wow
+        SSNC
         Research Group
       image:
         filename: ff.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **SSNC Research Group** has focused on research related to spectroscopic surveys and near-field cosmology since its establishment at NAOC in 2022.

   - block: collection
     content: